-The problems of expanding secondary access can be illustrated with an analysis across 44 Sub-Saharan Africa countries (Lewin, 2006a).
-This indicates that there are five broad patterns in terms of access3.
+The problems of expanding secondary access can be illustrated with an analysis across 44 Sub-Saharan Africa countries (Lewin, 2008).
+This indicates that there are five broad patterns in terms of access.
 These are:

-- high participation in primary and secondary with low rates of repetition and drop out (1); - very high initial enrolment rates in primary but high drop out and repetition with low completion rates, with falling transition rates into secondary and low participation(2); - high primary entry rates and mid levels of repetition, drop out and completion with mid level secondary enrolments(3); - primary entry rates below universal levels, and low primary and secondary enrolment rates(4); - very low primary entry rates and very low participation though primary and secondary school (5).
+- high participation in primary and secondary with low rates of repetition and drop out (1); - very high initial enrolment rates in primary but high drop out and repetition with low completion rates, with falling transition rates into secondary and low participation(2); - high primary entry rates and mid levels of repetition, drop out and completion with mid level secondary enrolments(3); - primary entry rates below universal levels, and low primary and secondary enrolment rates(4);

-3 The analysis is being extended to South Asian countries and preliminary data suggest similar patterns exist.
+&lt;sup>4 The analysis is being extended to South Asian countries and preliminary data suggest similar patterns exist.